What is Angelman syndrome?

 What causes it?

 Angelman syndrome is caused by the lack of just one functional gene –UBE3A on chromosome 15.
 This gene is responsible for creating a protein (of the same name) that is expressed in the brain.
-There are five known mechanisms – a Chromosome Deletion, Mutation, Imprinting Centre Defect, Uniparental Disomy, Mosaic.
+There are five known mechanisms – a Chromosome Deletion, Mutation, Imprinting Centre Defect, Uniparental Disomy, and Mosaic.
+Where a mechanism is not yet able to be identified, a clinical diagnosis may be appropriate.

 How is it diagnosed?